aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 ### Cluster scalability

+In a Trn1 cluster, multiple interconnected Trn1 instances run a large model training workload in parallel and reduce total computation time, or time to convergence.
 There are two measures of scalability of a cluster: strong scaling and weak scaling.
 Typically, for model training, the need is to speed up training run, because usage cost is determined by sample throughput for rounds of gradient updates.
+This means strong scaling is an important measure of scalability for model training.
+Strong scaling refers to the scenario where the total problem size stays the same as the number of processors increases.
+In evaluating strong scaling, or the impact of parallelization, we want to keep global batch size same and see how much time it takes to convergence.
 In such scenario, we need to adjust gradient accumulation micro-step according to number of compute nodes.
 This is achieved with the following in the downloaded training shell script `run_dp_bert_large_hf_pretrain_bf16_s128.sh`:

 ```
 GRAD_ACCUM_USTEPS=$(($GRAD_ACCUM_USTEPS/$WORLD_SIZE_JOB))